+Ath.
 And this is just what takes place in almost all our cities.
 A magistrate offers a public sacrifice, and there come in not one but many choruses, who take up a position a little way from the altar, and from time to time pour forth all sorts of horrible blasphemies on the sacred rites, exciting the souls of the audience with words and rhythms and melodies most sorrowful to hear; and he who at the moment when the city is offering sacrifice makes the citizens weep most, carries away the palm of victory.
 Now, ought we not to forbid such strains as these?
 And if ever our citizens must hear such lamentations, then on some unblest and inauspicious day let there be choruses of foreign and hired minstrels, like those hirelings who accompany the departed at funerals with barbarous Carian chants.
 That is the sort of thing which will be appropriate if we have such strains at all; and let the apparel of the singers be, not circlets and ornaments of gold, but the reverse.
 Enough of all this.
 I will simply ask once more whether we shall lay down as one of our principles of song-

-That we should avoid every word of evil omen; let 801that kind of song which is of good omen be heard everywhere and always in our state.
+Ath.
+That we should avoid every word of evil omen; let that kind of song which is of good omen be heard everywhere and always in our state.
 I need hardly ask again, but shall assume that you agree with me.

+Cle.
 By all means; that law is approved by the suffrages of us all.

+Ath.
 But what shall be our next musical law or type?
 Ought not prayers to be offered up to the Gods when we sacrifice?

-(2) Prayers to be offered at sacrifices.

-CLE.

-Certainly.

-Атн.

-And our third law, if I am not mistaken, will be to the effect that our poets, understanding prayers to be requests which we make to the Gods, will take especial heed that they do not by mistake (3) Good, and not evil, to be asked.

-ask for evil instead of good.
+Ath.
+And our third law, if I am not mistaken, will be to the effect that our poets, understanding prayers to be requests which we make to the Gods, will take especial heed that they do not by mistake ask for evil instead of good.
 To make such a prayer would surely be too ridiculous.

-CLE.

-Very true.

-Атн.

-Were we not a little while ago quite convinced that no silver or golden Plutus should dwell in our state 1?
+Ath.
+Were we not a little while ago quite convinced that no silver or golden Plutus should dwell in our state?

-CLE.

-To be sure.

-Атн.
+Ath.
 And what has it been the object of our argument to show?
 Did we not imply that the poets are not always quite capable of knowing what is good or evil?
 And if one of them utters a mistaken prayer in song or words, he will make our citizens pray for the opposite of what is good in matters of the highest import; than which, as I was saying, there can be few greater mistakes.
 Shall we then propose as one of our laws and models relating to the Muses-

-CLE.
+Cle.
 What?-will you explain the law more precisely?

-Атн.

-Shall we make a law that the poet shall compose nothing contrary to the ideas of the lawful, or just, or beautiful, or good, which are allowed in the state? nor shall he be permitted to communicate his compositions to any private individuals, until he shall have shown them to the appointed judges and the The poets to express the ideas of the just, the beautiful, the good, which the state approves.

-guardians of the law, and they are satisfied with them.
-As to the

-persons whom we appoint to be our legislators about music 1 and as to the director of education2, these have been already indicated.
+Ath.
+Shall we make a law that the poet shall compose nothing contrary to the ideas of the lawful, or just, or beautiful, or good, which are allowed in the state? nor shall he be permitted to communicate his compositions to any private individuals, until he shall have shown them to the appointed judges and the guardians of the law, and they are satisfied with them.
+As to the persons whom we appoint to be our legislators about music and as to the director of education, these have been already indicated.
 Once more then, as I have asked more than once, shall this be our third law, and type, and model-What do you say?

+Cle.
 Let it be so, by all means.